federicojordan/federicojordan.github.io/_posts/2018-09-01-simplertapp--basic-structure-of-a-node-js-api-rest-a805a30a0466.md

 #### First endpoint: Hashtags query

 1. We create a file `tweetRequestRouters.js` in the folder `api/routes` with the following content:

+{% gist 7fd4ee107dc135a4827df08f3519dcff %}

 This means that for the route `/tweetRequest` we're going to wait a `GET` request with a `tweetRequestId` parameter.
 From its side,